 Here is one more Eastern technique to melt the left side.
 Joseph Goldstein, in his excellent book called The Experience of Insights, says:

 Pain is a good object for meditation.
 When there’s a strong pain in the body, the concentration becomes stronger.
 The mind stays on it easily, without wandering very much.
 Whenever sensations in the body are predominant make them objects of meditation.
 When they are no longer predominant, return to the breath.
 The awareness should be rhythmic, not jumping or clutching at objects, just watching “rising-falling,” “pain,” “itching,” “heat,” cold, and “rising-falling.”
 When you find yourself tensing because of pain, carefully examine the quality of unpleasantness and the quality of painfulness.
 Become mindful of that feeling and the mind will naturally come to a state of balance.

 Becoming creative is the ultimate goal of our incubation stage.
 Creativity needs imagination, curiosity, fantasies, and foresights.
 These would not be possible if the consciousness is not operating on the right side, where it’s free, fluent, flexible, original, and autonomous.
-According to Dr. Langer in her book called Mindfulness, those who can free themselves of old mindsets, who can open themselves to new information, play with perspective and context, and focus on process rather than outcome are likely to be creative, whether they are scientist, artist or cooks.
+According to Dr. Langer in her book called Mindfulness, those who can free themselves of old mindsets, who can open themselves to new information, play with perspective and context, and focus on process rather than outcome are likely to be creative, whether they are scientists, artists or cooks.

 The Zen master Shunryu Suzuki, in his excellent book called Zen Mind, Beginner’s Mind, expresses creativity and self-expression in Zen practice:

 To cook, or to fix some food, is not preparation, according to Dogen; it is practice.
 To cook is not just to prepare food for someone or for yourself; it is to express your sincerity.
 So when you cook you should express yourself in your activity in the kitchen.
 You should allow yourself plenty of time; you should work on it with nothing in your mind, and without expecting anything.
 You should just cook!

 When your consciousness has completed its transfer from the left side of illustration to the right side, you are now ready to tinker with your creative side.